 4.Z Cars (Davy 1962)

 Here's Davy in yet another British institution, with no less than three appearances in Britain's premier cops-and-robbers series.
 The episode I know is 'The Best Days' and stars Davy as Frankie Sale, a character not far removed from his famous 'Artful Dodger' character.
 Davy has been a very naughty boy, hired as a lookout for some older boys on a robbery that went wrong, and the police are round 'like a plague of locusts' interviewing his poor worried mother.
-I've never seen Davy's other two appearances in the episodes 'Four Of A Kind' (the very first episode of the entire series) or 'On Watch - Newtown', although all three exist (only somewhere around half the 800 episodes do, so this is a rarity in itself!)
+I've never seen Davy's other two appearances in the episodes 'Four Of A Kind' (the very first episode of the entire series) or 'On Watch - Newtown', although all three exist (only somewhere around half the 800 episodes of ‘Z Cars’ do, so this is a rarity in itself!)

 5.Merv Griffin's Talent Scouts (Davy Jones c.1963)

 'Oh he's got fans, how marvellous!'
-With that patronising introduction and attendant cheer from the audience young Davy makes his first TV appearance in what will be his new homeland of America, promoting the touring company version of 'Oliver' that's doing the rounds a full year nine months before his more fampous appearance.
-Unusually, 17-year-old Davy's career is 'discussed' first by Georgia Brown, the actress playing Nancy, before singing a sweet and rather high-pitched rendition of the show's tune 'Where Is Love?' (which is odd, because Nancy sings it in the musical, not the Artful Dodger!)
+With that patronising introduction and attendant cheer from the audience young Davy makes his first TV appearance in what will be his new homeland of America, promoting the touring company version of 'Oliver' that's doing the rounds a full year nine months before his more famous appearance.
+Unusually, seventeen-year-old Davy's career is 'discussed' first by Georgia Brown, the actress playing Nancy, before the lad himself sings a sweet and rather high-pitched rendition of the show's tune 'Where Is Love?' (which is odd, because Nancy sings it in the musical, not the Artful Dodger!)
 Note Davy's very perfect and English diction in the year before regional accents become 'hip!' before he goes all Mockney on 'Consider Yourself'.
-He finished by doing an early version of the 'Davy dance'!
+He finishes by doing an early version of the 'Davy dance'!

 6.Ed Sullivan Show (Davy 1964)

 Many people can recall where they were the night they saw The Beatles' first appearance on American television in February 1964.
 Davy could recall it better than most - he was waiting in the wings to come on as part of the touring cast of 'Oliver!' once more and said later that his life was changed forever by seeing the hordes of screaming teenagers and the electricity of the fab four' performance.
 Thankfully when these shows were put out on DVD in the 2000s as 'The Beatles: Complete Ed Sullivan Shows' each episode was left unedited, complete with all the weird and wacky and often excruciating acts that comprised the rest of the band's four appearances (waddya mean you made The Beatles leave the stage so we could have another ten minutes of Soupy Sales?!)
-Davy's segment as The Artful Dodger is one of the more interesting and entertaining extras, with a version of 'Consider Yourself sung with gusto as a by-now eighteen-year-old Davy's voice has finally broken and become more recognisable to most Monkee fans.
+Davy's segment as The Artful Dodger is one of the more interesting and entertaining extras, with a version of 'Consider Yourself’ sung with gusto as a by-now eighteen-year-old Davy's voice has finally broken and become more recognisable to most Monkee fans.
 Consider yourself one of us, indeed!

 7.The Farmer's Daughter (Davy Jones sings 'I'm Gonna Buy Me A Dog' 1965)

 Another fascinating bit of history comes from a guest appearance by Davy on the NBC show 'Farmer's Daughter'.
-The closest thing an American teenage audience had to The Monkees before they had The Monkees, it's subversive humour and young characters were a step in the right direction, though the humour was rather more forced.
-The show had a lot of Monkee links though, with Davy's screen test audition taking place on a Farmer's Daughter set.
+The closest thing an American teenage audience had to The Monkees before they had The Monkees, its subversive humour and young characters were a step in the right direction, though the humour was rather more forced.
+The show had a lot of Monkee links though, with Davy's and Mike’s screen test auditions taking place on a Farmer's Daughter set.
 Funnily enough Davy is playing a musician not unlike himself in this episode, part of a wannabe rock group 'Mohawk and the Mountains' who are struggling to get by.
 It's a parody of the sort of band The Monkees will be, full of desperation and gimmicks, and Davy (playing 'Roland') wears a very bad 'Sonny Bono' style wig, acting alongside a pretty near mirror of 'Mike'.
 The plot follows the band's attempts to get a manager - they settle for regular character Katy - and rehearse.
 Hilariously, too, the second half of the plot revolves 'miming' and the band not playing their own instruments with Davy (the only 'real' musician in the group) hidden behind a screen to make the rest of the band look good!
 The song they sing is familiar too, Davy's first Boyce and Hart song - a 'sensible' rendition of 'Gonna Buy Me A Dog' which sounds quite, quite different!

-8.The Lloyd Thaxton Show (Mike Nesmith as Michael Blessing US TV 1965)
+8.The Lloyd Thaxton Show (Mike Nesmith as Michael Blessing, US TV 1965)

-So far we've seen Micky and Davy as younger caricatures of what they'll become later on, but nothing quite prepares you for what a 22-year-old Mike Nesmith was up to in this period.
+So far we've seen Micky and Davy as younger caricatures of what they'll become later on, but nothing quite prepares you for what a twenty-two-year-old Mike Nesmith was up to in this period.
 Using his stage name 'Michael Blessing', Mike appears as a romantic crooner, publicising one of his early singles - a cover of Buffy St Marie's 'Until It's Time For You To Go'.
 Thaxton talks about Mike's as 'a name you'll be hearing - this is his sort of debut' (comparing him to an earlier debut by Sonny and Cher) and for once he's right, even if the name won't quite be the same.
 It seems odd to see Mike this young without a wool-hat on his head but he already sounds great, miming along to a record that deserved to do well.
 He's less sure about himself in the interview, nervous and monosyllabic in replies to simple questions about the record's name and availability.
 Mike won't be this shy for much longer!